 Some of my favorite restaurants for boozy brunches are Poco, Hotel Chantelle, Maya, and Dos Caminos.
 Of course, you don’t have to have a boozy brunch but some places require everyone at the table to choose the same drink option.

 Comedy Clubs are always good for a laugh, but in NYC there is also the chance you may see someone famous perform.
 Sometime you will see a celebrity as the headliner and other times the celebrities will just show up.

 There is no shortage of quality comedy clubs in New York, so you will have plenty to choose from.
 Some of the most famous are Caroline’s, Comedy Cellar, Gotham, and Upright’s Citizens Brigade (UCB).
 Depending on the show, it might be best to get tickets in advance to avoid disappointment.

 The NY Public Library is as beautiful on the interior as it is on the exterior.
-It’s definitely worth exploring for its architectural details alone.
+While you could just find a cozy spot and read for a bit, it’s definitely worth exploring for its architectural details alone.

 A bus tour is a fun way to see NYC without being outside in the cold much.
 Here are a few suggestions:

 - If it’s your first time visiting NYC, you may enjoy one of the hop-on-hop-off buses.
 It’s an easy way to get an overview of the city.
 Buy your bus ticket here.

 - For those who looking for a high-tech tour, try the Downtown Experience.
 It uses virtual-reality to help teach about the history of downtown Manhattan.
 Read more reviews here.

 - TV and movie buffs will enjoy the When Harry Met Seinfeld tour that takes you to many different tv show and movie filming locations.